abstrakct/trad/README.md

 Now the program should be working and able to communicate with your gateway.
 Try it with `trad devices` and see if it lists the devices on your network.

-## Examples / how to actually use the program
+## Examples aka How to actually use the program

 Note: all device names are case insensitive!